 January 31, 2020 - The general application will close for review.

 February - Scholarship Review Process begins.

-March - Financial Aid Award Letters will be generated with scholarship award information.
+March - Financial Aid Award Letters will be generated.

 July - The scholarship system will shut down to archive the prior academic year’s information.